bhubie/talks/blazor-render-modes/slides/slides.md

 ```

 <!--
 - The code here shows a plain old Html form translated to razor syntax.
-      - You can see I have a Name field I am rendering (Underlline Name)
+- [click] You can see I have a Name field I am rendering (Underlline Name)
-      - I declare an HTML form
+- [click] I declare an HTML form
-      - My input is bound to the name property (Underlline Name input)
+- [click] My input is bound to the name property (Underlline Name input)
-      - My Button is of typs submit (Underline Button)
+- [click] My Button is of typs submit (Underline Button)
-      - Then the imporant part - my Name parameter is specified to be supplied from the form (underline name parameter)
+- [click] Then the imporant part - my Name parameter is specified to be supplied from the form (underline name parameter)
-      - When I click it it will submit the value in the input form.
+- [click] When I click it it will submit the value in the input form.
 Callback will then print the value from the input.

   - Demo Form Submission
       - Now I am going to give a quick demo of form subbmission.
       - This can actually work as well with a counter component. but wanted to give a simple demo.